-Techers can choose from a 3, 4 or 5 day program that provides students with a deeper understanding of individual concepts as well as an awareness of the interrelationships among the different themes.
+Teachers can choose from a 3, 4 or 5-day program that provides students with a deeper understanding of individual concepts as well as an awareness of the interrelationships among the different themes.
 The curriculum directly correlates with California Education Standards and has been recently updated to match the Next Generation Science Standards, creating a program that complements and expands upon what is being taught in the classroom.

 In addition to the academic curriculum, Camp Arroyo provides a variety of community-building experiences for the students including:

-During the summer The Taylor Family Foundation uses the site to serve children with life-threatening illnesses.
-See The Taylor Family Foundation Camp Arroyo web page.
+During the summer, The Taylor Family Foundation uses the site to serve children with life-threatening illnesses.
+For information about The Taylor Family Foundation, visit www.ttff.org.